 BPI is led by an advisory committee of community volunteers who wish to promote the impact that philanthropy is making in the development of our community.
 In 2007, members of the BPI Advisory Committee launched the Black Philanthropy Fund, a fund dedicated to supporting issues that impact the African-American community, with a special focus on education, financial literacy, and parenting and life skills training.

-Nonprofit organizations serving the Winston-Salem/Forsyth County area are eligible to apply for grant funding from the Black Philanthropy Fund; the priority for grant proposals change each year; for example, the priority for 2011 grant proposals were programs that support African-Americans in the area of Education.
+Nonprofit organizations serving the Winston-Salem/Forsyth County area are eligible to apply for grant funding from the Black Philanthropy Fund; the priority for grant proposals change each year; for example, the priority for 2012 grant proposals were programs that support African-Americans in the area of financial literacy.
 Organizations seeking to enhance their current programming or those planning to implement new programs serving African-Americans in this area are encouraged to apply.

-The first grant awards from the Black Philanthropy Fund were made in 2008.
-The priority focus area for these grants were programs supporting African-Americans in the area of education.
+The first grant awards from the Black Philanthropy Fund were made in 2008, and the priority focus area for these grants were programs supporting African Americans in the area of education.
 Grants in the amount of $5,000 each were awarded to five local organizations.
 In 2009, the second round of grant awards were made, and totaled $17,500 for programs addressing financial literacy.
 In 2010, $23,500 in grants were awarded to five nonprofits for programming focusing on parenting and life skills training.
-In 2011, four grants totaling $17,544 were awarded to programs supporting education.
-In 2012, four grants of $5,000 each were made for programs addressing financial literacy.
+In 2011, four grants totaling $17,544 were awarded to programs supporting education, and in 2012, four grants of $5,000 each were made for programs addressing financial literacy.
+In 2013, $9,700 was granted for recurring support to four organizations in the areas of education and financial literacy.

 Goals of the Initiative are the following: